AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 1. Click **Add User**.

-1. After adding project-level users, you must redeploy all environments to apply the changes.
+1. After adding project-level users, redeploy all environments to apply the changes.
 Adding a project-level user does not trigger a deployment automatically.
+This is an important step to ensure that the user can access a project environment using SSH.

 After you add the user, Adobe sends an email to the specified address with instructions for accessing the Adobe Commerce on cloud infrastructure project.